 Kuang Si Falls

 This hour and a half sunset cruise is a great way to get on the water and see Luang Prabang from a different point of view.
-Run by Satri House, where we stayed while visiting Laos, this cruise features first class service and a fun way to wind down from day to night.
+Run by Satri House (who also happens to be the boutique lodging where we stayed while visiting Laos), this cruise features first class service and a fun way to wind down from day to night.

 This was our favorite night market in all of Southeast Asia!
-Super fun to roam around and see what this part of the world has on offer.
+Sitting at the base of the Royal Palace pictured above, it is super fun to roam around and see what this part of the world has on offer.
 Specialities include textiles like handmade duvet covers and scarves, bamboo woven items like fans, handbags and hats, and of course elephant pants.
 Purchase here because you will find the prices at this night market the most reasonable throughout the whole region.

 Other Activities to Consider

 If you are considering any animal themed activity they are always needing review before a visit, especially if it isn't governed by a body like the AZA or a Governmental organization like with the Bear Sanctuary.
 These tours below are one of those "use your own discretion grey areas" for traveling tourists.
 Please try and ensure any tours involving animals are humane and ethical before you go because things can change from good to worse when there is no governing body ensuring standards are met and maintained.
 I don't call these animal themed activities a "must do" but have attached them for those interested because they are available in Luang Prabang and are family friendly.